ruby-hyperloop/ruby-hyperloop.io/source/tutorials/hyperreact_with_webpack.html.md

 Additionally, this tutorial starts with an existing Rails app with **HyperReact already setup and working**.
 For more information on how to get to that stage, please see the [HyperReact and Rails Tutorial](http://ruby-hyperloop.io/tutorials/hyperreact_with_rails/).

-You can access the [source code]((https://github.com/barriehadfield/tutorial-hyperreact-webpack)) to this tutorial here.
+The source of this tutorial is avaiable as a [Quickstart](https://github.com/ruby-hyperloop/quickstart) which you can clone.

 ## Setup